sirinartk/lighthouse/docs/auth/README.md

 # Running Lighthouse on Authenticated Pages

 Standard usages of Lighthouse processes a page as a new user, with no previous session or storage data.
 This means that pages requiring authenticated access do not work without some additional setup.
-There a multiple ways to run Lighthouse on an authenticated page - this document focuses on the most flexible approach (Puppeteer), but makes mention of all approached briefly at the end.
+There are multiple ways to run Lighthouse on an authenticated page - this document focuses on the most flexible approach (Puppeteer), but makes mention of all approached briefly at the end.

 If you just want to view the code, see `./example-lh-auth.js`.